Tinsus/GW2-updater-script/README.md

 - you did the config change in powershell under the install headline
 - check the file settings of the two downloaded files: make sure the tick is set for downloaded files to be executable

-if you don't make this changes the script will open and close in under 1 second
+if you don't make this changes the script will open and close without doing anything in under 1 second